A note from the Founders:

-Early last year he got pulled into helping as a consultant another start-up: they had a TECHNOLOGY idea, but no BUSINESS idea and Gianni started to look at the fundamentals of that sector.
-Come May-June he had researched and developed a Business Plan and found a potential investor, when the start-up unraveled for lack of chemistry between its founders.
+In 2016 he got pulled into helping as a consultant another start-up: they had a TECHNOLOGY idea, but no BUSINESS idea and Gianni started to look at the fundamentals of that sector.
+Come May-June he had researched and developed a Business Plan and found a potential investor, when the start-up that had hired him unraveled for lack of chemistry between its founders.

-But the idea was good, so Gianni started again from scratch, this time seeking a Club Deal of people making smaller investments.
+But the idea was good, so Gianni started again from scratch.

 The business idea